Notice

 Scenario 3: Provisioning of notifications

-This sequence diagram describes the process of how the policy with the defined constraint will be used for validation of the catalog offers from the receiver EDC.
+This sequence diagram describes the process of how the policy with the defined constraint will be used for validation of the catalog offers from the receiver EDC:

 policy notifications